Genealogy of the Percy, Williams & Ward Families

 Edward Williams, who became known in his later years as "Old Williams" to distinguish himself from his son Edward Charles Williams, spent his final years with Ann at the Castelnau Villas.
 Ann died there and was buried on Sept.
 24, 1851 at the Barnes Parish Church.
-Old Williams is said to have never quite overcome the grief from her passing, and he died just four years later on June 24, 1855 at the age of 74 at the same house.
-He is buried, presumably with Ann in the same grave, in the Old Barnes Cemetery, where we are told that in 1970 the inscription on his tombstone could still be read.
-However, the cemetery has been left in neglect by the city and is now quite overgrown, which makes it likely that his tombstone, if still standing, is overgrown by bushes and vines.
+As her burial is recorded in the register of the Barnes Parish Church, she is almost certainly buried with Edward in the Old Barnes Cemetery.
+Old Williams is said to have never quite overcome the grief from her passing, and he died just four years later at the age of 74 on June 24, 1855 at his Castelnau Villa house.
+He is buried in the Old Barnes Cemetery, presumably with Ann, and we are told that in 1970 the inscription on his tombstone could still be read.
+However, as the cemetery has been turned into a nature sanctuary by the city to be left in neglect, it is now quite overgrown, and his tombstone, if still standing, is probably overgrown by bushes and vines.

 - children - WILLIAMS